 Nearly 150 episodes in, and only a half season from the finish line, LOVE THAT BOB is still exactly the same show it was at its January 1955 outset, which is a good thing.
 The youth revolution is still in the (now near) future, so Chuck is still Grasshopper to Bob's Master Po on all matters of the fair sex.
 Schultzy is still pining for Bob, normally on his side but all too eager to give the playboy photographer his comeuppance in this case (since it involves foiling his latest attempt to bed a beautiful model).

 And the ladies are still lovely (and usually twenty years younger than Cummings).
 In this episode, the spotlight is on the rarely seen Barbara Lang.
 Like LOVE THAT BOB's go-to bombshell Joi Lansing, Lang was one of episodic television's answers to Marilyn Monroe in the Fifties, frequently guesting on Warner Brothers' shows (MAVERICK, LAWMAN, 77 SUNSET STRIP).
 Lang missed out on the opportunity to play opposite Elvis in JAILHOUSE ROCK and unfortunately had both her career (she retired from acting in 1961) and her life shortened by various health issues stemming from a 1953 bout with polio.
 Sadly, Lang was only 54 when she passed away in 1982.

-Cummings helmed all of the show's final two seasons himself, 74 episodes in all.
-He never directed episodic television outside of his biggest hit, but his work behind the camera was consistently solid, making the most of every gag, verbal and visual.
-The sharp acting supports Dwayne Hickman's rememberance of Cummings as a stickler for rehearsal.
+Cummings helmed virtually all of the final two seasons himself--73 of the 74 episodes.
+He never directed episodic television outside of his biggest hit, but his work behind the camera was consistently solid, making the most of every gag whether verbal or visual.
+The sharp acting supports Dwayne Hickman's remembrance of Cummings as a stickler for rehearsal.
 Many have noted that Cummings' somewhat theatrical mannerisms were out of style less than a decade later, but he knew his comedic strengths well, milking each double entendre from the Henning/Wesson script for all it was worth.